Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Convergence to Consensus

-\end{proposition} \iflong The proof is given in \Cref{sec::local_stability}. \else (Proof omitted.) \fi \Cref{thm::eig_does_not_converge} and \Cref{prop::pos_prob_interior} together determine which values declared opinions converge to.
+\Cref{thm::eig_does_not_converge} and \Cref{prop::pos_prob_interior} together determine which values declared opinions converge to.
 The key is to check whether the Jacobian matrix at the equilibrium point has any eigenvalue greater than $1$.
-If so, the dynamics almost surely do not converge to that equilibrium point; otherwise, the dynamics can converge to the equilibrium point. \Cref{thm::eig_does_not_converge} shows that finding the eigenvalues of the Jacobian matrix is a necessary and sufficient condition for determining consensus.
-We can then use this information to find what properties of the network and the agents' bias parameters lead to consensus.
+If so, the dynamics almost surely do not converge to that equilibrium point; otherwise, the dynamics can converge to the equilibrium point. \fi

+\ifeight \else \Cref{thm::eig_does_not_converge} shows that finding the eigenvalues of the Jacobian matrix is a necessary and sufficient condition for determining consensus.
+We can then use this information to find what properties of the network and the agents' bias parameters lead to consensus. \fi